codeqasim/phpheadless/README.md

-# 🚀 PHP Headless CMS – The Fast, Flexible, Open-Source CMS for Modern PHP Projects
+# 🚀 PHP Headless CMS – The Fast, Flexible, Open-Source CMS

 > **A truly headless, API-first CMS, built with pure PHP, Tailwind CSS, Alpine.js, and MySQL.**
 > Simple to install, easy to extend, and perfect for solo devs, agencies, or anyone building websites, apps, or digital products.